 When assessing whether the offender has committed an offence of ABH, the intention need only be to apply unlawful force, not cause injury.
 A push or shove, subsequently resulting in bruising, can therefore be classified as ABH.

-Unlike GBH, the penalty system for ABH is less severe and, in many cases, first time offences just result in a fine.
-The offence does carry a maximum five year prison sentence however in certain cases.
+Unlike GBH, the penalty system for ABH is less severe, however, the offence does carry a maximum five-year prison sentence however in certain cases.

 Common assault is covered under Section 39 of the Criminal Justice Act 1988 and occurs when someone intentionally or recklessly causes another person to fear immediate unlawful violence.
 This can range from forceful acts to threatening gestures.
 Section 39 also covers battery, which occurs when a person intentionally or recklessly applies unlawful force.